 Institut Cochin is under the joint administrative supervision of Inserm, CNRS, and Université Paris Cité.
 Located in the heart of Paris, on the site of the Cochin-Port-Royal Hospital (AP-HP Centre), the Institute brings together more than 650 collaborators - researchers, clinicians, teacher researchers, technical and administrative engineers, as well as young scientists, including post-doctoral fellows, doctoral students, and students at various degree levels including Masters.
 Together, we share the same objective, to advance knowledge of the biological mechanisms controlling physiological and pathological situations in humans.
-The Institute's main research axes are cancer, immunology, endocrinology-metabolism, microbiology and genetic and cellular plasticity.
+The Institute's main research axes are cancer, immunology, endocrinology-metabolism, microbiology and cellular plasticity and reproduction.

 Institut Cochin was created on January 1st 2002 as a multidisciplinary biomedical research center, affiliated with the Université René Descartes (now Université Paris Cité), Inserm, and CNRS, under the direction of Axel Kahn.
 At the time, the creation of the institute was in response to the desire of a dozen independent laboratories from Inserm and CNRS to merge into one administrative structure capable of providing a strong scientific environment and a high level of technological support to its staff.